'Arrogant sociopath threatening the country': what the scandalous book of his niece told about Trump

 Mary Trump mentions the support that Donald received from his father as critical for his attempts to create a brand for himself as a “master of the universe” with supernatural abilities in business.

-“His comfort in portraying this image, along with the favor of his father and the material security that his father’s wealth provided him, gave him an undeserved confidence that he would be able to realize what even at first was a charade: to sell himself not just as a rich playboy, but like a brilliant self-made businessman, ”she writes.
-“In those early years, this expensive undertaking was a secret fun and hobby of my grandfather.”
+“His consolation in portraying this image, along with his father’s favor and the material security that his father’s wealth provided him, gave him the undeserved confidence that he could accomplish what even at first was a charade: to sell himself not just as a wealthy playboy, but as a brilliant self-made businessman, she writes.
+"In those early years, this expensive undertaking was my grandfather's secret fun and passion."

 As she tracks Donald’s growth in his father’s company, she also identifies some of the origins of his current behavior, be it dishonesty or lack of empathy.
 She refers to counsel Cohn, who served on Senator Joseph McCarthy’s committee investigating alleged U.S. communist activities.

-“Fred also encouraged Donald to attract people like Con, since he would later be close to authoritarian figures such as Vladimir Putin and Kim Jong-un, or someone else, willing to flatter and power to enrich him,” writes it.
+“Fred also encouraged Donald to attract people like Kon, as he would later be close to authoritarian figures like Vladimir Putin and Kim Jong-un, or anyone else, willingly to flatter and power to enrich him,” writes it.